tshepolesejane/Jasmine-Node-String-Calculator-Kata/README.md

   2. the first line is optional. all existing scenarios should still be supported
 5. Calling Add with a negative number will throw an exception “negatives not allowed” - and the negative that was passed.if there are multiple negatives, show all of them in the exception message

-stop here if you are a beginner.
-Continue if you can finish the steps so far in less than 30 minutes.
+__Stop here if you are a beginner.
+Continue if you can finish the steps so far in less than 30 minutes.__

 6. Numbers bigger than 1000 should be ignored, so adding 2 + 1001  = 2
 7. Delimiters can be of any length with the following format:  `//[delimiter]\n` for example: `//[***]\n1***2***3` should return 6